We’ve got everything you need to know about locking e-bikes with this handy guide.

 A safe and secure e-bike

 Locking your e-bike reduces the chances of it being stolen significantly.
 While there are never any guarantees, criminals are far less likely to spend time trying to unlock something that looks complicated to break.
-And there's always bicycle insurance options available, just to give you added peace of mind when your e-bike is locked up.
+And there's always electric bike insurance options available, just to give you added peace of mind when your e-bike is locked up.